-- The introduction of the portfolio approach in fall 2014 will allow the entire faculty to monitor a student's progress across individual classes.
-The portfolio makes the student a partner in their own learning journey and encourages them to become what Schön called "reflective practitioners", in other words, professionals who are aware of the complex professional, political, policy and managerial environments in which they must exercise their craft.
-The first cohort using the portfolio graduated in a timely manner with excellent portfolio presentations in the spring of 2016.
+The program is moving to a more outcomes-based method of assessment.
+The Portfolio Exam process was introduced in the fall of 2014.
+This process allows for students to succinctly produce a final product that is reflective of their coursework, relevancy of various research methodologies and how the MPA degree can impact career trajectory.
+Two cohorts of students using the portfolio graduated in a timely manner.
 Both faculty and students identified areas of improvement that will be instituted with the next cohort.
 Completed portfolios will be accessible in an archive with permission of the graduate.
-Faculty also underwent a learning process as we became more familiar with teaching approaches used in our seminars. - The introduction of the Executive-in-Residence program also advances this goal.
+Faculty also underwent a learning process as we became more familiar with teaching approaches used in our seminars.

+- The introduction of the Executive-in-Residence program also advances this goal.
 Having experienced senior managers sharing their professional insights with the students allows them to gain a better perspective on career development. - Students focusing on nonprofit management have additional opportunities through the newly created Cross-Sector Alliance certificate as well as the conversion of several seminars into service-learning classes.
 The MPA program offers at least 4 service learning classes on a regular basis.